Dannii (album)

-Dannii is the original debut album by Australian singer Dannii Minogue.
+Dannii is the original debut album by the Australian singer Dannii Minogue.
 It was released by Mushroom Records in October 1990 for the Australian market only.
 The album was released in Japan by Alpha Records in April 1991 for the Japanese market under the title Party Jam, and later released in the European and again in the Japan market with a slightly altered track listing, and entitled Love and Kisses.